ammanvedi/purescript-aws-lambda/readme.md

 Purescript is a functional programming language that compiles to Javascript

 ### [Install Spago](https://github.com/purescript/documentation/blob/master/guides/Getting-Started.md#setting-up-the-development-environment)
-Spago is a build tool and package manager for purescript
+Spago is a build tool and package manager for Purescript

 ### [Install Terraform](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli)
 Terraform is an infrastructure as code tool, we will use it to deploy our lambda function to AWS